 A Shared Vision

 For over 45 years, UVic has been committed to local and national language revitalization efforts working closely with Indigenous organizations, Elders, community-based researchers, community language experts and educators.
+Learn more about our history and initiatives in Indigenous language revitalization.

 The Certificate in Indigenous Language Revitalization (CILR) started in 2005 as a partnership between the En’owkin Centre, the Department of Linguistics and the Division of Continuing Studies at the University of Victoria.